jessjordan/etl-project/README.md

 4. Create a final technical report with the above information and steps required to reproduce your ETL process.

         Extract
         Read the data from the SpotifyFeatures.csv and top2018.csv files

         Transform
         We removed all of the columns from the SpotifyFeatures.csv except artist_name, track_name, track_id, and popularity, danceability, valence.
 We then cleaned and aggregated the data placing them in the following order: id, song, artist, popularity, danceability, and valence

-We removes all of the columns from the top2018.csv except artist_name, track_name, track_id, danceability, and valence.
+        We removed all of the columns from the top2018.csv except artist_name, track_name, track_id, danceability, and valence.
 We then cleaned and aggregated the data placing them in the following order: id, song, artist, danceability, and valence

         Load
         Using psycopg and sqlalchemy we loaded the data into our tables using the “to_sql” function.
 Our database schema includes the following tables:

                 features
-primary key - id,
+                primary key - id
-song, artist,
+                song, artist
-Popularity,
+                popularity
                 danceability
-Valence
+                valence

                 top2018
                 primary key - id
-Song
+                song
-Artist
+                artist
-Danceability
+                danceability
-Valence
+                valence